SUDAN/MEDIA CAPACITY BUILDING

 7. The Training of Trainers (ToT) has provided an amplifier effect, leading to more than 200 additional journalists benefiting from the foundation’s training.

-8. Content analysis shows that 87% of stories by trainees were trending toward internationally accepted levels, giving the Sudanese public access to high-quality local news about social topics.
+8. Content analysis shows that 87% of stories by trainees were trending towards internationally accepted levels, giving the Sudanese public access to high-quality local news about social topics.
 By comparison, a control group struggled with accuracy and impartiality.

 A case in point: Growing influence of Amani Abulgazim, one of the first to receive training in Sudan